LucedeSwede/memory-game/README.md

 ## Instructions

+Clone repository to your computer and open index.html.

-Jump right in and put your memory skills to the test by clicking on the cards and finding their match!
+Then jump right in and put your memory skills to the test by clicking on the cards and finding their match!
 Get the full 3 stars (and earn the respect of your peers) by matching all cards in less than 13 moves!

 ## Dependencies